Elidcoder/Haskell/README.md

 The past papers are my solutions to the Tony Fields january haskell tests (https://wp.doc.ic.ac.uk/ajf/haskell-tests/).

-The PPTs are weekly assignments set by imperial with some framework which I completed each week (They can be found here https://gitlab.doc.ic.ac.uk/eg1923).
+My solutions to the weekly assignments set by imperial with some framework can be found here https://gitlab.doc.ic.ac.uk/users/eg1923/contributed.